apache/arrow/.github/actions/sync-nightlies/README.md

 ## Usage
 The secrets have to be set by INFRA, except `secrets.NIGHTLIES_RSYNC_HOST_KEY` which should contain the result of `ssh-keyscan -H nightlies.apache.org 2> /dev/null`.
-This requires apache/arrow to be checked out in `arrow`.
+This example requires apache/arrow to be checked out in `arrow`.

 ```yaml
       - name: Sync from Remote